tuist/tuist/docs/docs/cloud/binary-caching.md

 1. The CI pipeline will run `tuist build` or `tuist test` to build or test the project.
 2. The workflow will pull the most recent binaries from `main` and generate the project with them.
-3. It'll then build or test the project incrementally.
+3. It will then build or test the project incrementally.

 ## Troubleshooting